yacoub-harkati/42_libft/Readme.md

 - @TinfoilPancakes's [libft-testing-tools](https://github.com/TinfoilPancakes/libft-testing-tools)
 - @jtoy's [Libftest](https://github.com/jtoty/Libftest)

 Feel free to explore these resources and follow the instructions on their repositories.
-(Psst... remember, this code isn't about handing out answers; it's all about empowering you to learn, solve problems, and craft your own functions! 🧠💻)
+(Psst... remember, this code isn't about handing out answers; it's all about empowering you to learn, solve problems, and craft your own functions!)